-Photo: SPREP/Carlo lacovino
+Photo: SPREP/Carlo lacov

-Process #25 Pros Cons Frequency Tool(s) Refs

-(25) Water Sampling Surveys Can provide relatively rapid results that might indicate causes of pollution, eutrophication, and even turtle diseases such as fibropillomas; Sampling is relatively straightforward, and requires minimal equipment - that is readily available (e.g. Niskin bottles; plankton nets, dip nets, current meters) Analysis of water samples can be costly; Some tests require specialised collection bottles and storage at specific temperatures; small sampling scopes may not be sufficient to determine underlying threats to sea turtles Once, follow-ups as needed Variable and subject dependent and thus vary widely; For instance, water may be sampled for organic or inorganic pollutants, or for solid waste such as plastics 117, 118, 119, 120
+(25) Water Sampling Surveys Can provide relatively rapid results that might indicate causes of pollution, eutrophication, and even turtle diseases such as fibropillomas; Sampling is relatively straightforward, and requires minimal equipment - that is readily available (e.g. Niskin bottles; plankton nets, dip nets, current meters) Analysis of water samples can be costly; Some tests require specialised collection bottles and storage at specific temperatures; small sampling scopes may not be sufficient to determine underlying threats to sea turtles Variable and subject dependent and thus vary widely; For instance, water may be sampled for organic or inorganic pollutants, or for solid waste such as plastics Process #25 Pros Cons Frequency Tool(s) Refs . , rapid results that might indicate causes of pollution, eutrophication, and even turtle diseases such as fibropillomas; Sampling is relatively straightforward, and requires minimal equipment - that is readily available (e.g. Niskin bottles; plankton nets, dip nets, samples can be costly; Some tests require specialised collection bottles and storage at specific temperatures; small sampling scopes may not be sufficient to determine underlying follow-ups and subject dependent and thus vary widely; For instance, water may be sampled for organic or inorganic or inorganic pollutants, or for solid waste such as 117, 118, 119, 120

-Description